rajdeeprath/red5-development-series/code-examples/server-side/red5-stream-examples/stream-record-demo/Readme.md

-# Serverside stream recording example
+# Server Side stream recording example
 ---

 ## About
 ---

 This server side application demonstrates server side recording feature in Red5.
-Using server side recording, you can save a live stream to a file for later vieweing as a VOD etc:.
+Using server side recording, you can save a live stream to a file for later viewing as a VOD etc:.
 In Red5 publishsing streams are [ClientBroadcastStream](http://red5.org/javadoc/red5-server-common/org/red5/server/stream/ClientBroadcastStream.html) objects.Therefore we can cast any BroadcastStream to a [ClientBroadcastStream](http://red5.org/javadoc/red5-server-common/org/red5/server/stream/ClientBroadcastStream.html) and invoke the recording methods on it.

 A logical place to start recording is the `streamBroadcastStart` callback provided by the [MultiThreadedApplicationAdapter](http://red5.org/javadoc/red5-server/org/red5/server/adapter/MultiThreadedApplicationAdapter.html).